rollkit/wordle/readme.md

 # wordle

+This repo was built by following the steps in the [rollkit wordle tutorial](https://rollkit.dev/tutorials/wordle)

+---

 **wordle** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

 ## Get started